vert-x/openshift-vertx/README.md

 ## What it does?

-* Installs Vert.x if needed
-* Starts application process from $SERVER_FILE
 * The demo currently runs the Vert.x webapp demo - which is a shop webapp that uses MongoDB at the back-end

-## Configure
+## Configuration

-Configure Vert.x version etc in .openshift/config.example
+is in .openshift/config.example

+## Lifecycle hooks

+are in .openshift/action_hooks

+## All the rest of the stuff

+Is the webapp demo from the Vert.x distro

+Replace this with your app and update $SERVER_FILE on config.example

-## How to start
+## How to create your app (with name $name)

 Create OpenShift application

 	rhc app create -a $name -t diy-0.1

-Add MongoDB
+Add MongoDB (if you need it - the webapp demo does, otherwise don't bother)

 	rhc cartridge add mongodb -a $name

+This will create a new git repo for your application

 and enter the directory

 	cd $name

-Add this repository as new remote
+Add _this_ repository as new remote

 	git remote add template -m master git://github.com/purplefox/openshift-vertx.git